weatheredwatcher/wp-shortcoder/readme.txt

 == Description ==

 Shortcoder is a plugin which allows to create a custom shortcode and store HTML, Javascript and other snippets in it.
 So if that shortcode is used in any post or pages, then the code stored in the shortcode get exceuted in that place.

+This version has been fixed to work with the Shortcode API changes.

 [Check out the **LIVE DEMO** of the plugin](http://www.aakashweb.com/demos/super-rss-reader/)